Dyer Last Name Origin, History, and Meaning

 Natalia Dyer

-Natalia Danielle Dyer (born Jan 13, 1995) is an American actress best known for her role as Nancy Wheeler in the hit Netflix series *Stranger Things*.
-She has also appeared in various films and TV shows, showcasing her talent and versatility in the entertainment industry.
+Natalia Danielle Dyer (born Jan 13, 1995) is an American actress known for her role as Nancy Wheeler in the popular Netflix series Stranger Things.
+She has also appeared in various films such as Yes, God, Yes and Velvet Buzzsaw.
+Dyer started her acting career in community theater and later studied at New York University.
+With a strong presence in both television and film, she continues to captivate audiences with her talent and versatility.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.